 The Ponce De Leon Light Station is one of the last, complete, and authentic lighthouse facilities remaining in the nation, and is one of only ten light stations in the country to have earned the prestigious designation of National Historic Landmark.
 Standing at a soaring 175-feet, the Ponce Inlet Lighthouse is the State's tallest beacon and the perfect backdrop for a small intimate wedding ceremony.

-Ceremonies of up to 30 minutes in duration may be performed in a designated open grassy area in view of the Lighthouse during regular hours of operation.
+Wedding ceremony events up to one hour in duration may be performed at the Ponce Inlet Lighthouse.
+Ceremonies take place in a designated open grassy area in view of the tower during regular hours of operation.
 This location has been selected to provide the wedding party and their guests with the maximum amount of semi-privacy and seclusion possible.
-Without exception, the Lighthouse, exhibits and historic buildings will be open to the general public at the time of the ceremony.
+Without exception, the lighthouse, exhibits, and historic buildings will remain open to the general public at the time of the ceremony.
 After the ceremony, photographs may be taken throughout the grounds with the understanding that the public may not be prevented from the use of any museum location, or asked to step aside in order for photographs to be taken.

-An additional $250 refundable security deposit is required at the time of reservation in the event that the ceremony exceeds the established one hour time limit.
-Events exceeding this one hour time frame will be charged $250 for each additional 30-minute block.
+A mandatory $250 refundable security deposit is required at the time of reservation in the event that the ceremony exceeds the established one-hour time limit.
+Events exceeding this one-hour time frame will be charged $250 for each additional 30-minute block.